dewired/Contiki-Cooja/MultiHop/README.md

-The prime advantage of using a wireless sensor network can be attributed to the fact that the motes consume minimal power.
-But the motes being densely employed can be used to the benet by creating a multi hop network.
+A primary requirement in a wireless sensor network is that the motes consume minimal power.
+This limits their range of communication.
+But the motes in densely employed network can be used to the benefit by creating a multi hop network.
+The codes attached were tested on TelosB motes to establish communication between three to four nodes.